“It takes a village to raise a child” ~ African proverb

-I offer Closing the Bones which is a truly delightful and nurturing ritual and can be performed at any point after having children but most often is done in the immediate postnatal period.
+I offer Closing the Bones which is a combination of a healing ritual and abdominal massage.
+It can be performed at any point after having children but most often is done in the immediate postnatal period.
 The cost is £50 for a two hour session

 I accept Doula UK gift vouchers which can be gifted to you by friends and family.